navikt/crm-workflows-base/docs/workflows/deploy.md

 ## Permissions

-`contents: read` Is needed in order to checkout and read the metadata to deploy.
+`contents: read` Is needed in order to check out and read the metadata to deploy.

 ## Usage